 Victims may also be eligible for punitive damages.
 And they may bring a negligence lawsuit within two (2) years of the date of the injury.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about hernia mesh lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about hernia mesh lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by a hernia mesh in Las Vegas, NV?